This module consists of a mix of high-level, core, low-level and

 cross-sections defined in equations 44 and 47 of Stout.
 The absorption

 cross-section is then deduced as the difference.
-TIJ
+TIJ is the

-collective T-matrix, sigOA(3)
+collective T-matrix, sigOA(3) contains

 orientation-averaged extinction and scattering cross-sections, and

-is an optional output containing the corresponding
+cdOA_ is an optional output containing the corresponding

 values of

-: contains the orientation-averaged absorption
+jAbsOA: contains the orientation-averaged absorption

 cross-section for each particle.